 Each DIY PhD program meets students wherever they are in life; the program’s structure reforms constantly to meet the cohort’s needs for personal and artistic growth.
 The fall DIY PHD cohort at WCCW will locate and express their own DIY Educations through guided meditations, creative exercises, and intentional mapping so that by early December, practitioners will be set up on their own DIY PhD paths of learning.
 The biweekly class is offered on a sliding scale based on what students can afford.

 Sunday, October 21, 2-5pm

 Max 20 participants

 $40 for income levels between $20,000 and $50,000/year

 $50 for incomes levels $50,000+ /year

-This off-site workshop on Paradise Hill will be lead by Olivia Chumacero and Sarita Dougherty from Everything Is Medicine (e.i.m.).
-They will teach thousand-year old techniques of land management developed and currently used by the Tongva, the indigenous people of this county.
+In conjunction with Sarita Dougherty’s Living Cosmologies installation at WCCW, Olivia Chumacero will teach this workshop on indigenous land management techniques for propagating native seed.
 Paradise Hill is part of Los Angeles River Basin habitat and is struggling to maintain its native flora.
-Come be of service to this ecosystem and introduce yourself to this Tongva land respectfully.
+Come be of service to this ecosystem and introduce yourself to this land respectfully.

-The session begins with the identification and removal of invasive flora, followed with an intensive seed-wanding process lead by Chumacero.
+The session begins with the identification and removal of invasive flora, followed with an intensive seed-wanding process (the process of sowing and replanting native seeds) lead by Chumacero.
 Wear long sleeves, pants, and close-toed shoes good for hiking.
 Bring a water-bottle, sun-hat and work/garden gloves if you have them.